 An overcall is a bid made after the opposition have already opened the bidding.
 Whereas an opening bid can show a 3, 4 or 5 card suit depending on your bidding system, an overcall is always a 5 card suit.

 Good 5 card suit, 10 - 15 points

-A simple overcall means a non-jump.
-1♥ - 1♠ would be a simple overcall.
-1♥ - 2♠ would be a jump overcall.
-Unlike an opening bid, points don't matter so much for a simple overcall in bridge.
+Unlike an opening bid, you don't need to have 12 points for a simple overcall.
 A good 5-card suit is the key and good rule of thumb is two of the top four honours in the suit.

 This next hand is not strong but spades would make a good trump suit, you take up opponents' bidding space and, if you end up defending, partner will know to lead a spade.